sashank007/world-info/README.md

 # World Info

-## An NPM package which helps you get any Country's capital.
+## An NPM package which helps you get any information of a Country.

 ### There are 2 functions, Future functions will be added based on usage and necessity.